g1augusto/merakitoolkit/README.md

 ```
 <br>

-Is always reccommended to perform a first test with **--dryrun** and evaluate if the projected outcome reflects the desired outcome
+Is always reccommended to perform a first test with **--dryrun** and evaluate if the simulated outcome reflects the desired outcome

 ## Using environment variables
 ------------------------------------------